TikhonJelvis/RL-book/chapter2/chapter2.md

             state, reward = self.transition_reward(state).sample()
 ```

-So the idea is that if someone wants to model a Markov Reward Process, they'd simply have to create a derived class inheriting from `MarkovRewardProcess` and implement the `transition_reward` method in the derived class.
-For this derived class to be a concrete class, we'd need the `transition` method to be implemented.
-However, we don't have to implement it in the derived class - in fact, we can implement it in the `MarkovRewardProcess` class by tapping the method `transition_reward`.
+So the idea is that if someone wants to model a Markov Reward Process, they'd simply have to create a concrete class that implements the interface of the abstract class `MarkovRewardProcess` (specifically implement the `@abstractmethod transition_reward`).
+But also note that the `@abstractmethod transition` of `MarkovProcess` also needs to be implemented to make the whole things concrete.
+However, we don't have to implement it in the concrete class implementing the interface of `MarkovRewardProcess` - in fact, we can implement it in the `MarkovRewardProcess` class itself by tapping the method `transition_reward`.
 Here's the code for the `transition` method in `MarkovRewardProcess`:

 ```python
     def transition(self, state: S) -> Distribution[S]: